What Is DevOps? Basic Concepts, Differences from Agile Development, and Benefits

 Deploy

-After a development cycle is complete and testing shows no problems, prepare the application so that it works normally in the real environment.
+After a development phase is complete and testing shows no problems, the application is prepared so it can operate correctly in the actual environment.
 Tools used here include Ansible, Puppet, Docker, and Kubernetes.

 Operate